-We have set out on pages 28 to 31, the key performance indicators (KPIs) that we currently use to monitor the success of the business.
+We have set out on pages 22 to 25, the Key Performance Indicators (KPIs) that we currently use to monitor the success of the business.
 In order to appropriately align executive remuneration with business performance we incorporate KPIs within our incentive schemes.
-In both 2021/22 and 2022/23 the KPIs that we are using to determine variable remuneration are set out below.
+For both 2022/23 and 2023/24, the KPIs that we are using to determine variable remuneration are set out in the table above.